“I want to help you find out what's going on.”

 Language(s) - English

 Born and raised in San Diego, California, Dr. Pendragon never went far from her West Coast roots.
 She attended Cal Poly Pomona for her undergraduate studies and then completed medical school and residency at the University of California, San Diego.
-Her educational focus was originally family medicine.
-In recent years she has completed a fellowship in Integrative Medicine and is currently completing a fellowship in Integrative Psychiatry.

 Along with her educational experience, her professional experience in family medicine with underserved populations and military service members speaks to her passion for patient care.
 She has also served as a clinical instructor for medical students and residents and has supervised clinical research trials.